microsoft/Intune-Resource-Access/src/PFXImportPowershell/README.md

 # Example Powershell Usage

 ## Prerequisite:

-1. Import the built powershell module.
+1. Update the IntunePfxImport.psd1 file with details about your app registration.
 This usually is found in the "bin\debug" or "bin\release" directory.

+- Set the ClientId setting to the "application (client) Id" from the app registration "Overview" page.
+- If using an application client secret:
+	- Create the secret in your app registration and specify it in the ClientSecret setting in IntunePfxImport.psd1.
+Be sure to keep this file secure.
+	- The TenantId setting is also required when using a client secret.
+This value can be found on the app registration "Overview" page.

+2. Import the built powershell module.
 ```
 Import-Module .\IntunePfxImport.psd1
 ```